Skip to main content

 Publications

 These state economic snapshots survey the economic situation on the ground in all 50 states and the District of Columbia.
 Although the U.S. economy overall continues its expansion from the Great Recession and associated financial crisis, the recovery can look very different from state to state, and even county to county.
-While some areas of the country have surged ahead, some regions are still struggling to regain their economic footing.
+While some areas of the country have surged ahead, other regions are still struggling to regain their economic footing.